mikepsinn/desci-exchange-v1/README.md

 ## Types of NFTs

-1. **Digital Twin NFTs (DT-NFT)** - A DT-NFT is a soul-bound digital representation of a real-world object.
-For example, a
+1. **Digital Twin NFTs (DT-NFT)** - An DT-NFT is a digital representation you in the form of an ERC 1155 token.
+A DT-NFT is minted once the first time the user logs into DeSci.Exchange.
-   DT-NFT could represent a person, a car, a house, or a piece of art.
-DT-NFTs are minted by the owner of the real-world object and can be transferred to other owners.
-DT-NFTs can be used to represent any real-world object that can be uniquely identified and tracked.
-2. **Data NFTs** - These are NFTs that represent a data set.
-They are created when a user sells their data.
-They are owned by the user who sold the data.
-3. **Data Access NFTs** - These are NFTs that represent a data set and a set of permissions.
-They are created when a user sells their data and sets permissions.
-They are owned by the user who sold the data.
+2. **Data Access NFTs** - These are ERC 1155 NFTs that represent a data set such as some time series data of symptom severity recordings or when you took a specific medication.
+They are created when you click to sell a data set and are sent to your wallet or Digital Twin Safe.
+These NFT's can be sold on the DeSci.Exchange.
+The possession of these NFTs grant access to the associated data set.

 ## Detailed Technical Flow